21 Worst Things About Being a Lefty

 9. Dinner Requires Careful Seating Arrangements

 In a restaurant or at a dinner party at someone’s house, chances are the people at the table will be right-handed.
 But if there’s a lefty present, beware!
 Sitting a righty to the left of a lefty guarantees they’ll be bumping elbows throughout the meal.
-At a square or rectangular table, it may not be such a big deal because they lefty can sit at the end, but at a round table, it is a problem!
+At a square or rectangular table, it may not be such a big deal because the lefty can sit at the end, but at a round table, it is a problem!

 10. Handshakes and High-Fives Can Get Awkward